 And then, they will make it so that you can’t ignore them.
 (For instance, your debit card will stop working!
 Heh.)
 You should head that off at the pass.
 The moral being: even if you aren’t scared of the consequences now, you will be later.

-Ugh, they sent a letter to everyone I've ever worked for!
-How humiliating!
+Ugh, they sent a letter to everyone I’ve ever worked

 Nah, it’s not.
 Years ago, the IRS sent out a letter to people who’d paid me money, informing them they had an interest in having that money for themselves.
 And half the people who got these letters—caring, decent, professional, adult-type people!—were like “Ha, I got one of these letters last year!”
 It was a moment of bonding.
 To be fair, one person was a little judgmental, but you are by no means alone in these issues.

-So how do I work out paying if I haven't paid?
+So how do I work out paying if I haven’t

 You know how GE and Bank of America don’t pay any taxes?
 That happens because they’re well-advised.
 You too should be well-advised.
 Down the road, if you end up in debt with the IRS, you will likely have a couple of options—usually Offer in Compromise or Payment Plan.
 These are actually not terribly straightforward.
 For instance, you can work out a payment plan with the IRS, after filling out quite a lot of paperwork, and having your financial life pretty well-surveilled by them, but the IRS is actually required to ensure that you have enough money and income to meet the payment plan.
 (They can’t agree to a payment plan that’s onerous.)
 But that doesn’t mean that, even if you are on an installment plan, that penalties don’t continue to accrue!
 So, many people find that they’re often better off getting a bank loan.
 And Offer in Compromise is extremely complicated.
 With those, for instance, you cannot miss a yearly tax payment for at least the next five years, or the deal is off.
 So you are going to need to become an expert—but more importantly, you’re also going to need to consult with a real expert.